Skip to main content

 You can check for errors these using the F12 developer tools in your web browser.
 Any red error message in the console which mentions CORS, means you haven’t configured it correctly.
 But first to explain what it is …

 Suppose you are on example.com and the website wants to fetch something from another domain like jam-es.com.
 If that was allowed, anyone who visits example.com will be pinging jam-es.com.
 If example.com is your site, and it’s quite popular, you could easily get your visitors machines to flood jam-es.com with requests and perform a DDoS attack.
-For this reason, web browser block visitors of one domain (example.com) from sending requests to another domain (jam-es.com), unless jam-es.com explicitly says it allows requests from visitors of example.com.
+For this reason, web browsers block visitors of one domain (example.com) from sending requests to another domain (jam-es.com), unless jam-es.com explicitly says it allows requests from visitors of example.com.

 This is the exact scenaro you may have.
 You are visiting your web app on one domain example.com but it is trying to send requests to a different domain, the domain of your SignalR server jam-es.com (or even just a different subdomain like signalr.example.com).
 Those requests will be blocked unless you configure CORS correctly by ensuring OPTIONS requests to jam-es.com return a certain HTTP response header.